 AFSC’s Communities Against Islamophobia project trains people to recognize anti-Muslim racism and develop strategies to stop it.
 In our workshops, attendees pair up and practice ways to refute anti-Muslim rhetoric when talking with friends, family, or the media.
 We do this because we think it’s important for allies to do the hard work of engaging with people who hold anti-Muslim views.

-If an Islamophobic joke or statement comes up at a holiday dinner, it’s definitely easier to volunteer to wash the dishes or switch the topic to kids or pets—but preparing ahead of time can help you feel ready to engage in meaningful conversation that could change someone’s mind.
+If an Islamophobic joke or statement comes up when you're talking with family, friends, or acquaintances at a dinner party, it’s definitely easier to switch the topic to kids or pets—but preparing ahead of time can help you feel ready to engage in meaningful conversation that could change someone’s mind.

-Let’s imagine that the conversation turns to the Muslim ban and someone sitting around your holiday table says: “It’s about time America does something to protect us all from terrorists.”
+Let’s imagine that a dinner conversation turns to the Muslim ban and someone sitting around your holiday table says: “It’s about time America does something to protect us all from terrorists.”
 What do you say in reply?

 There are a few traps that can sink your response, and most of us have probably fallen into them because they come somewhat naturally.
 It takes some skill to avoid these pitfalls—and some practice to be able to tell a new story to counteract anti-Muslim racism.